j50n/deno-proc/DOCUMENTATION_RULES.md

 **Always run `./build.sh` before committing.** This script:

+- Updates Rust/Cargo to latest version
+- Updates mdbook (if newer version available)
 - Updates Deno to latest version
 - Formats all TypeScript and Markdown files
 - Fixes shebang patterns
 - Lints all TypeScript files
 - Type-checks all TypeScript files
 - Runs all tests with proper permissions

+**For documentation site:** Run `./build-site.sh` to build the mdbook documentation.

 ### Adding New APIs